ParamsRaman/paramsraman.github.io/index.markdown

 ***Internship opportunities in our group***
-We have exciting opportunities for PhD student interns to work on projects related to optimization and large-scale training of deep learning models.
-Candidates are expected to have some background in design and implementation of optimization algorithms.
-Experience with distributed training frameworks (Deepspeed, Megatron, etc) and high-performance computing is a plus.
-Ideal outcomes from the internship include publication at top-tier conferences and community/product impact through the developed software.
+We have exciting opportunities for PhD student interns to work on projects related to optimization, large-scale training of deep learning models, LLMs.
 If you are interested, please get in touch with me.
 {: style="font-size:0.8em;"}

 <br>